HectorCorbellini/codefolio-hub/README.md

 - Handling push conflicts with optional force push
 - Optionally deploying to GitHub Pages

+### Git Workflow

+For consistent collaboration, follow this Git workflow:

+1. Create feature branches from main: `git checkout -b feature/your-feature-name`
+2. Make changes and test locally
+3. Use `npm run github:sync` to commit and push changes
+4. Create a pull request to merge into main

-**Recommended Workflow**: Always use this script instead of manual Git commands to avoid repository conflicts.
+**Recommended Workflow**: Always use the GitHub sync script instead of manual Git commands to avoid repository conflicts.

 **Important**: As detailed in [MAINTENANCE.md](./MAINTENANCE.md), only deploy after significant successful changes or when you specifically want to update the live site.
 Avoid frequent small deployments to prevent potential issues.